f3-factory/F3com-data/views-and-templates/main.md

 ## Data Sanitation

 By default, both view handler and template engine escapes all rendered variables, i.e. converted to HTML entities to protect you from possible XSS and code injection attacks.
-On the other hand, if you wish to pass valid HTML fragments from your application code to your template:-
+On the other hand, if you wish to pass valid HTML fragments from your application code to your template:

 ``` php
 $f3->set('ESCAPE',FALSE);
 ```

 This may have undesirable effects.
 You might not want all variables to pass through unescaped.
 Fat-Free allows you to unescape variables individually.
-For F3 templates:-
+For F3 templates:

 ``` html
 {{ @html_content | raw }}
 ```

-In the case of PHP templates:-
+In the case of PHP templates:

 ``` php
 <?php echo Base::instance()->raw($html_content); ?>
 ```

-As an addition to auto-escaping of F3 variables, the framework also gives you a free hand at sanitizing user input from HTML forms:-
+As an addition to auto-escaping of F3 variables, the framework also gives you a free hand at sanitizing user input from HTML forms:

 ``` php
 $f3->scrub($_GET,'p; br; span; div; a');